dynamicwebpaige/projects/README.md

 * [Common statistics mistakes when practicing data analysis](https://twitter.com/DynamicWebPaige/status/1045181095518654464)

-I, uh, also resuscitate Apple IIs and had a small LLC for wearable machine learning for a bit ([electricute.me](http://electricute.me)). 😊
+I, uh, also resuscitate Apple IIs and had a small LLC for wearable electronics for a bit ([electricute.me](http://electricute.me)). 😊